-9.1 Contracting and Monitoring of Contractors Ch.
-9.1 ISS1 / REV4 / 21.12.2021 M/CC / IN EVALUATION METHOD MS CL TO ORO.GEN.205 CAMO.A.205 LEGAL REFERENCE ORA.GEN.205 ORO.GEN.200 ORA.GEN.200 ORA FSTD.100 MM11-005 hOM ChSeqNo.
+9.1 Contracting and Mon Ch.
+9.1 ISS1 / REV4 / 21.12.2021 itoring of Con tractors M/CC / IN EVALUATION METHOD MS CL TOPIC ORO.GEN.205 CAMO.A.205 LEGAL REFERENCE ORA.GEN.205 ORO.GEN.200 ORA.GEN.200 ORA FSTD.100 MM11-005 hOM ChSeqNo.
 OMM, Chapter 11, "Contracting and Monitoring o f Contractors" IF AP PLICABLE.
 BRIEF DE SCRIPTION OF ELEMENT F REQUIRING PRIOR APPRO VAL Does the in nclude a statem ent, indicating t ation ultimately remains do conform e requirements • vices and/or products e contractor holds the ocess include the rith the defined • ocess include the of the contract resources and show the Is there a list st, containing the e contracted pro oducts or service es including co ntact details of the Does FOCA have access to the contracted organisation in order to determine compliance with the applicable requirements? nine compliance with Does the or ganisation have a written agree ement with the c ontractor?
-Are the con tracted activities clearly defined ? ☐ Is it assured, that the contracted activities are subject to compliance monitoring and safety management?
-Depending on the product/service provided, is it assured that contractors are trained on the defined philosophies, policies, procedures and requirements of the organisation?
+Are the con tracted activities clearly defined ? ☐ Is it assured, that the contracted activities are subject to compliance monitoring and safety management? toring and safety on the product/s osophies, policie • · are trained on the isation?
 Are contrac tors, if applicable e, provided with the organisatio n's documenta tion or parts thereof?